qiushiyan/math-foundations/docs/eigen.md

 A &= PDP^{-1}
 \end{aligned}
 $$
 Because $P$ contains $n$ independent columns so it's invertible.

-## Eigenvectors and linear transformations
+According to theorem \@ref(thm:distinct-eigenvalue), an $n \times n$ matrix with $n$ distinct eigenvalues is diagonalizable.
+This is a sufficient condition.

+For matrices whose eigenvalues are not distinct, there is still a change that it is diagonalizable.
+For any matrix $A_{n\times n}$, as long as the sum of the dimensions of the eigenspaces equals $n$ then $P$ is invertible.
+This could happen in the following two scenarios

+1. The characteristic polynomial factors completely into linear factors.
+This is the case when $A$ has n distinct eigenvalues.

+2. The dimension of the eigenspace for each $\lambda_k$ equals the multiplicity of $\lambda_k$.
+Thus $A$ with repeated eigenvalues can still be diagonalizable.

 ## Symmetric matrices